 Physical distancing is an extremely important measure everyone needs to take to prevent the spread of COVID-19.
 Bylaw officers may be present in public spaces reminding people to respect personal space where necessary.
-If you see large gatherings that are in contravention of the PHO order (greater than 50 people), you should contact your local bylaw enforcement office to report it.
+If you see gatherings that are in contravention of the PHO order, you should contact your local non-emergency police line to report it.

 To ensure bylaw officers address situations that pose the most serious risks to public health and safety, the public is asked to use their judgment and only contact bylaw offices when necessary.

 It is our strong expectation that people who are required to self-isolate will do so.
 Compliance is very important to reduce the spread of COVID-19.
 Travellers entering Canada must follow testing and quarantine requirements.
 There are some exemptions for fully vaccinated travellers and children or dependents who are permitted to enter Canada.
 Learn more.